*King of the West Saxons from 871 to c. 886 *King of the Anglo-Saxons from c. 886

 Quote about Alfred The Great “he overthrew the Pagans with great slaughter, smiting the fugitives, and he pursued them as far as the fortress”.

-In 871 after Alfred The Greats brother Æthelred had died died reinforcements had arrived from Denmark to bolster the Viking army and this was a time of constant invasions by the Vikings.
+Alfred The Greats’ brother Æthelred died In 871, Viking reinforcements were arriving in England from Denmark to bolster the Viking army at this time and it was a period of relentless invasions by the Vikings who arrived inland on their longboats.

 Alfred in his weakened position of being a newly crowned king lost many of the initial skirmishes that took place, although he tried hard he was unable to hold back this continual bombardment.
 Alfred the Great was forced to come to an agreement with the Vikings not to attack Wessex again in return for a large sum of money.